nasuni-labs/nasuni-ai/README.md

 # Microsoft Co-Pilot Studio

 In the copilot/ directory of this repository you will find documentation and assistance scripts for integrating with Microsoft Copilot Studio to create your own copilots using data that resides in your Nasuni Storage.

+## Python Scripts

+Co-pilot studio has a file size limit of 3MB for files that can be leveraged.
+Some larger PDF or HTML files with images can exeed that size limit.
+In the copilot/Scripts/ directory you will find example python scripts which can be used to extract just the test of pdf and html files to use with your custom Co-pilots.

+Each script contains a NASUNI_DIR and OUTPUT_DIR which you will want to update to specify your Source NASUNI_DIR, and the export location for our text/json files as the OUTPUT_DIR.